Benali-Samar/meta-mcp9808/README.md

 # meta-mcp9808
 A yocto layer for the driver of the I2C sensor "MCP9808"

+You can find the table of contents in the "README" file up here.

 This yocto layer has a linux character driver for the temperature sensor "MCP9808" with its userspace application and it is deployed on the raspberry Pi 3B+ board.